Rice Hall 328

 - Ethics in Islam: A Historical and Theoretical Perspective

-- Ethics of War in Muslim Cultures: A Comparative and Critical Perspective, Seminar
+- Ethics of War and Peace in Muslim Cultures: A Comparative and Critical Perspective, Seminar